ArxDraco007/straightkeyboard/README.md

 ## Why did I make this project?
 Keyboards are a crucial part and parcel of your everyday life and efficiency, and it is crucial for you to have the very best.
-Customize your keyboard to make sure you enjoy your work.
-You can also type very fast.
 It is also a very fun project to make, and it is also very cool to have your own custom keyboard.

+## Description
+Full-size mechanical keyboard, custom PCB built around an ESP32-S3.
+6x17 switch matrix, BLE only.
+No wired HID since the WROOM-1 doesn't do native USB.
+Two-piece case, red top shell over a blue base, designed in Fusion 360 and printed to match hole-for-hole with the PCB mounting points.
+Standard bottom row, no ISO enter, full nav cluster on the right.
+Running KMK on the firmware side.

 ## Pictures -
 The Schematic